mohammedaliyy/weather-app/README.md

 - To modify the app, you can edit the HTML, CSS, and JavaScript files as needed.

+- Please feel free to access my hosted website at [**Weather App**](https://weather-forecast-weekly.netlify.app/) 🔗 to view my work and learn more about my skills and experience.

 ## API Key

 This app uses the OpenWeatherMap API to fetch current weather information.
 You will need to obtain an API key from [OpenWeatherMap](https://openweathermap.org/) and replace the placeholder text in the `script.js` file with your own API key.